Barcino44/Helm-practice/README.md

 ````
 helm create hello-world-python
 ````
-That indicate we are going to create a helm chart called ``hello-world-python`` that follows this structure:
+This command indicates that we are going to create a helm chart called ``hello-world-python`` that follows the following structure.

 ````
 hello-world-python/